JeffersonLab/JANA2/docs/index.md

 do partial or full reconstruction, fully maximizing the available cores for the current job.

 It's design strives to be extremely easy to setup when first getting started, yet have a depth of customization options that allow for more complicated reconstruction as your project grows.
-The itent is to make it easy to run on a laptop for local code development, but to be highly efficent when deploying to large computing sites like [NERSC](http://www.nersc.gov/){:target="_blank"}.
+The intent is to make it easy to run on a laptop for local code development, but to also be highly efficent when deploying to large computing sites like [NERSC](http://www.nersc.gov/){:target="_blank"}.

 JANA is currently undergoing a complete rewrite.
 The new version will be JANA 2.
 The code is not quite ready